MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 - Devide to not add `bossbar`, `Scoreboard` to minigame, because almost servers are using own `bossbar`, `Scoreboard`, so may conflict with them
 - Fix console color bugs
 - Change method name to `createException()` from `handleException()` in `MiniGameManager`, `MiniGameWorld` (API change)
+- Notify total score when score is changed
+- Release `0.2.0`